kjaymiller/Productivity-in-Tech-frozen/content/pages/coaching.md

 title: Need Help Getting Productive?

-Productivity in Tech provides coaching people in the tech space.
+subtitle: Productivity in Tech provides productivity coaching for people in the tech space.

 Whether you have a system in place or you are just getting started.
-We can help you find clarity in your process.
+I can help you find **clarity in your process.**

 ## We Know About Productivity AND We Know About Tech
 The biggest challenge in finding a productivity coach that works for you is finding one that understands what you do.